Maple Leafs 2, Canadiens 0

 Reimer’s shutout also came under somewhat strenuous circumstances.

-Firmly planted as the Leafs No. 1 goalie, Reimer will be under a fair amount of scrutiny at the start of the season to see if his strong play down the stretch last season – when Toronto was essentially out of the playoff race – can continue when the points at stake are more valuable.
+Firmly planted as the Leafs number one goalie, Reimer will be under a fair amount of scrutiny at the start of the season to see if his strong play down the stretch last season – when Toronto was essentially out of the playoff race – can continue when the points at stake are more valuable.

 Thursday night was an excellent first step toward proving just that.